IXCO/RFE/README.md

 - Structure of the database would most likely be different, therefore the queries will need to be updated.
 - Policies for reception may vary, according to specification.
+- Attach information called 'Addenda', is deleted by default to minimize the exponential creation of new tables.

 *Mundo Inmobiliario S.A*